MigrationBuyer evaluation

 Week 2–4.
 Most of your weekly procurement is running through the system.
 You catch yourself trying to update the spreadsheet, then remembering you don't have to.

 Month 2.
-The first cost variance shows up — a supplier raised a price, the AI caught it in their reply, the PO updated, you saw the diff, you negotiated.
-You realize you would have missed it before.
+A cost variance may show up — a supplier raised a price, the AI caught it in their reply, the PO updated, you saw the diff, you negotiated.
+The value is that the variance surfaced upstream.

 Month 6.
-You take a vacation.
-Procurement runs without you because anyone on the team can step into the system, see the supplier thread, and respond.
-You realize the system gave you back your business, not just your time.
+The business should be less dependent on one person's memory because anyone on the team can step into the system, see the supplier thread, and respond.

 Common migration pitfalls